 Furthermore, during the new year, most of us also tend to take stock of our lives.
 This sometimes means realising that things haven't turned out as we expected or hoped.
 Perhaps we look back on past resolutions to find out that we weren’t able to maintain them, or we’re saddened by memories of people who are no longer with us.
 We've all had a few couple of years due to the pandemic, and this challenging period is likely to continue, perhaps intensifying the January blues.

-Furthermore, a season of treats, big dinners, and high alcohol consumption usually means we end up with a few extra inches or pounds and a negative body image.
-And having friends or relatives visiting can be lovely but it can also drain our energy and lead to confrontations or fall-outs (some of us might be able to avoid that this year, too!).
+Also, a season of treats, big dinners and high alcohol consumption usually means we end up with a few extra inches or pounds and a negative body image.
+And having friends or relatives visiting can be lovely but it can also drain our energy and lead to confrontations or fall-outs.
+Added to that, intense gift-buying sessions may have left us with an empty bank account.

 In fact, research shows that the January blues and new year depression are a very real thing.
-Suicides peak on New Year’s day, considered the deadliest day of the year.
+Suicides peak on New Year’s day, considered the deadliest 24 hours of the year.
 Also, there are links between low morale at this time of the year and an increased number of extramarital affairs.
 In fact, 65 per cent of all relationship break-ups happen in January.

 New year depression is so prevalent that it's led to the term Blue Monday being coined.
 This refers to the most depressing day of the year, and it’s calculated using a formula that takes into account three things: the weather, motivation levels and debt.

 In 2023, Blue Monday will fall on 16th January.
 So, in preparation for this dreaded day and the month beyond, here are seven scientifically-proven ideas on how to beat those January blues.

 Physical activity is a great mood booster that is proven to help fend off depression.
 And although exercising is probably the last thing you feel like doing at this time of the year, the benefits are so worth it that once you get going, you’ll want to keep going!